 How long does it take for the state to process the Texas Certificate of Authority?

-Expedited Processing: around 2 business day, plus additional time for mailing.
+Expedited: Texas will process your paperwork in around 2 business day, plus additional time for mailing.

 How will I get verification of qualification back from Texas?

 Evidence of filing will be sent to the submitter together with a file-stamped copy of the form, if a duplicate copy was provided as instructed.